 Next the article claims that the 5w LEDs may run warmer.
 While this may be true, it is essentially just a restatement of the first point above.
-Yes, it is obvious that LEDs which are larger and have more electrical energy powered through them may run slightly warmer.
+Yes, it is obvious that LEDs which have more electrical energy powered through them may run slightly warmer.

 Again this increased warmth is trivial and the use of higher powered LEDs is a purposeful part of our overall design to drive higher irradiance and ultimately create the most EFFECTIVE red light therapy devices.

 The article then asserts that LEDs that run warmer will not last as long.
 This may or may not be true as the life of an LED is going to depend primarily on the QUALITY of the LED.

 Our LEDs are thoroughly quality tested and rated for 50,000 hours.
 We also offer an industry leading warranty of up to 3 years.
 Our devices properly cared for, will last many, many years.

 Next, the author moves on to the topic of irradiance and attempts to make a direct comparison of one of their light therapy panels vs one of our models.

 To do this they show the chart below:

 On the surface this would appear to be a relatively straightforward comparison of irradiance at 6 and 12 inches of one of their light panels vs the MitoMOD 900.

 The author claims these measurements were taken with a Tenmars TM-206 solar meter.
 As we've discussed in our Definitive Red Light Therapy Buyers Guide, solar meters (available for as little as $70) are notoriously inaccurate (they tend to vastly overstate irradiance of RLT devices) and highly variable (different brands of solar meters can produce very different measurements).

 Furthermore, these measurements can easily be adulterated in a multitude of ways such as: